This company is not yet accredited. To learn more, see reviews below or submit your own.

 I have been trying for 12 months.
 I was told if I still have been unable to reach Fisher Price, please call their representative, Lori.
 I contacted her and received a letter that I would receive the necessary conversion kit.
 This was 6 months ago and I hve not gotten any package.
 I very discouraged.

-Power Wheels Company Profile
+Power Wheels Company Information

 - Company Name: